 This course will cover the pathophysiology underlying a mechanism-based approach to diagnosis and treatments for common neurological disorders using case-based learning.
 Advanced cases are tailored to incorporate multiple stages of one or more diseases/disorders spanning periods of childhood, adolescence, early and late adulthood.
 Treatment categories include pharmacological, surgical, therapeutic, and lifestyle modifications.
 This course is delivered through online learning.
+Grading: Pass/Fail

-JMD 465 Clinically Actionable Molecular Pathology (CAMP)
+JMD 465 Clinically Actionable Molecular Pathology (CAMP) 2 weeks, Credits 1.5

 This course is a mixed-format course on molecular pathology with a focus on clinically actionable molecular targets.
 This course is structured around multiple learning etiologies, including multiple "mini" online lectures, case based learning, as well as attendance to at least one molecular focused tumor board.
 This course is delivered through online learning.
+Grading: Pass/Fail